kev1101-ux/item-finder-board/README.md

 # Lost and Found Application

 This is a modern, responsive web application designed to help people post and find lost or found items.
-It features a clean, dark-themed interface and a simple, intuitive user experience with real images.
+It features a clean, dark-themed interface and a simple, intuitive user experience with user friendly.

 ## Key Features